Hawaii travel guide, hawaii hotels, car, activities reservations

 Directions

-When you ask for directions in Hawaii, you might easily get confused when a local tells you to “go Diamond Head, pass Ala Moana and then turn mauka,” or to “drive Ewa for two miles and then turn makai.”
+When asking for directions on the island of Oahu, for example, you might easily get confused when a local tells you to "go Diamond Head, pass Ala Moana and then turn mauka," or to "drive Ewa for two miles and then turn makai."
 When in Hawaii, you can just about forget north, south, east and west.
-What you’ll hear here is mauka (toward the mountains or inland) and makai (toward the ocean).
-If you’re on Oahu and someone tells you to go Diamond Head, it means to go toward that landmark (which is located at the east of Waikiki).
+What you'll hear here is mauka (toward the mountains or inland) and makai (toward the ocean).
+So if you're on Oahu and someone tells you to go Diamond Head, it means to go toward that landmark (which is located at the east of Waikiki).
 Ewa means toward the direction of Ewa Beach, which is located on the southwest coast of Oahu.

 Gecko